 Child & Youth Care

 In India, 23.6 million children live without parental care, that is, they lack the overnight care of at least one of their parents.
 These children, who have been temporarily or permanently separated from their biological families, need protection in the form of quality alternative care.
 The grave reality is that only 1.4% receives any sort of formal alternative care.

-"In India, girls’ education is often considered the lowest priority, in particular, girl’s higher education.
-A 2017 National Commission for the Protection of Child Rights' (NCPCR report), also echoes similar worries that around 39.4 percent of adolescent girls in the 15-18 age group are not attending any educational institution.
+""In India, girls' education is often considered the lowest priority; in particular, a girl's higher education.
+A 2017 National Commission for the Protection of Child Rights' (NCPCR report), also echoes similar worries that around 39.4 per cent of adolescent girls in the 15-18 age group are not attending any educational institution.